scshitole/vault_doc/1-ex/2-ex/3-ex/README.md

 2. Copy the AWS Market place link from the Error seen on the Web Shell

+3. Open a new browser and paste the link from step 2

-3. Subscribe to the F5 BIG-IP Virtual Edition - BEST (PAYG, 25Mbps) and  Hit Accept
+4. Subscribe to the F5 BIG-IP Virtual Edition - BEST (PAYG, 25Mbps) and  Hit Accept

    ![alt text](../../../images/pay1.png)